 There are countless reasons that developers get stuck in the middle of their work.
-From weird compilation issues checked in by someone else, business logic questions, lack of clear requirements, etc.
+From weird compilation issues checked by someone else to business logic questions to lack of clear requirements, etc.

 I suggest always having multiple work items in their queue so if they get stuck, they have someone else they can work on.
-If they get stuck on their “A” task, make sure they have a “B” or “C” priority item they can work on in the meantime.
+If they get stuck on their primary task, make sure they have a second and their task they can work on in the meantime.

 6. Make Use of Video Conferencing

 Doing daily scrum meetings by phone or over Slack works well.
 But video adds the real human element that can help with team building.
-It is important than you really get to know your team and build real human relationships with them.
+It is important that you really get to know your team and build real human relationships with them.

 Video can also help you better identify people’s emotions and moods.
 It is important to make sure your team is happy and getting work done.
 It is easier to hide behind a keyboard.
 It is also easier to really ask them how they are progressing on a project.

 I especially love building a relationship with my team, joking around with them, and building that rapport.
 Video conferencing via Skype, Zoom, or some other platform is a great way to do it.
 We do all of our daily scrum meetings at Stackify over video for this purpose.

 7. Give them Real Work To Do

-Just because you can find offshore developers for $25 an hour, that doesn’t mean you need to only give them shit work to do.
-They make $25 an hour because the cost of living where they live is a fraction of Silicon Valley, not because they are junior developers.
+Just because you can find offshore developers for $25 an hour, that doesn’t mean you need to only give them basic work to do.
+They make $25 an hour because the cost of living where they live is low, not because of their skills.